 In general, Quest Academy's curriculum is both enriched and advanced in comparison to standard courses of study.
-It is pitched, at a minimum, one year above traditional grade level expectations, but is differentiated to accommodate students who may be working several years beyond their chronological age.
-It combines liberal arts content with innovative and inspiring instructional methods.
+Students enjoy a curriculum that extends beyond traditional grade level expectations without restrictions of age or grade while thoughtfully and expertly combining liberal arts content with innovative and inspiring instructional methods.
 Teachers collaborate to create multi-disciplinary projects that elicit original thinking and creative problem solving.

 Quest Academy enjoys a reputation for strong academics, along with a unique character education program, that extends beyond the norm and truly reflects the learning style of the gifted student.